Jojoooo1/spring-boot-api/README.md

 ### Authentication and Authorization

-Keycloak and Spring Security manage authentication and authorization, ensuring secure access control by relying on the Role-Based Access Control (RBAC) model.
+It uses Keycloak and Spring Security for authentication and implements a pretty simple Role-Based Access Control (RBAC) for authorization.
+If you need a more complete approach I would recommend Keycloak Attribute-based access control (ABAC).

 ### Database

-It uses PostgreSQL and Flyway to manage database migrations and schema versioning.
+It uses PostgreSQL for persistence and Flyway for managing migrations and schema versioning.

 ### Caching

-The project leverages the default Spring cache mechanism, utilizing a concurrent hash map object.
+It uses the default Spring cache mechanism, utilizing a `ConcurrentHashMap` object.
 It can be extended to use a centralize cache like [Redis](https://redis.io/).

 ### Message Broker